proof of private health insurance

 Where can I get proof of my private health insurance?

-Your private health insurance usually automatically provides you with the necessary documents (e.g., for your employer or the tax office) on an annual basis.
-Many insurance providers also offer these for download in their online portals.
+Your private health insurance usually issues the necessary certificates (e.g. for your employer or the tax office) automatically every year.
+Many insurers also offer these for download in their online portals.

 Is the insurance certificate sufficient proof?

-The insurance certificate does confirm the existence of a contract, but it is often not sufficient.
-For employer contributions or tax returns, specific certificates with detailed contribution information are required.
+The insurance certificate does confirm that a contract exists, but is often not enough.
+For the employer subsidy or the tax return, special certificates with detailed contribution information are required.

-What is the deadline for providing proof of subsequent insurance when cancelling private health insurance?
+What deadline applies for proof of follow-up insurance when cancelling private health insurance?

-After you cancel your private health insurance, you are generally required to provide proof to your former insurer within two months that you have taken out a new, seamless health insurance policy.
+After you have cancelled your private health insurance, you generally have to prove to your former insurer within two months that you have taken out new, uninterrupted health insurance cover.

 Can I deduct my private health insurance contributions from my taxes without proof?

-No, for the tax deduction of your private health insurance contributions as precautionary expenses, you need the official certificate from your insurer (according to § 10 EStG), which details the deductible contributions.
+No, for the tax deductibility of your private health insurance (PKV) contributions as pension expense allowances, you need the official certificate from your insurer (under Section 10 of the German Income Tax Act), which lists the deductible contributions in detail.

 What is the difference between the certificate for the employer and the one for the tax office?

-The employer certificate serves as proof of entitlement to the employer's subsidy and includes information on the contribution amount.
-The tax office certificate lists the tax-deductible basic health insurance contributions according to the Income Tax Act.
+The employer certificate serves as proof of entitlement to the employer subsidy and contains information on the contribution amount.
+The tax office certificate lists the basic health insurance contributions that are tax-deductible in accordance with the Income Tax Act.

-Do I also need to provide proof for private long-term care insurance?
+Do I also have to provide proof for private long-term care insurance?

-Yes, the documentation requirements and the corresponding certificates typically include both private health insurance and private long-term care insurance, as both are components of the statutory insurance obligation.
+Yes, the proof requirements and the corresponding certificates generally cover both private health insurance and private compulsory long-term care insurance, as both are part of the statutory insurance obligation.

 Subscribe to our newsletter